Welcome Back! Fall 2020 Guide to the Drexel University Libraries

 Discover and access the Drexel Libraries’ robust authoritative online information resources—including journal articles, ebooks, databases, and streaming videos—from anywhere, any time.
 For more information or assistance, contact us via email, live chat or phone.

-- The Drexel University Archives is closed until further notice.
-Archives staff are available to answer questions and provide remote research consultations, consultations about donating or transferring records to the Archives, rights and reproductions support and advice about implementing the Records Management policy.
+- Archives staff will offer access to its collections through digitizing materials as possible and upon request.
+Staff are available to answer questions and provide remote research consultations, consultations about donating or transferring records to the Archives, rights and reproductions support, and advice about implementing the University’s Records Management policy.
 Send all questions and requests to email@example.com

 Support for Drexel Researchers

-Libraries staff will continue to provide remote assistance to support Drexel researchers through each stage of the research life-cycle.
+Libraries staff provide remote assistance to support Drexel researchers through each stage of the research life-cycle.

 - Find funding opportunities & partnerships: The Libraries provides access to Pivot and other databases that link researchers to information funding opportunities, funders, and awarded grants.